-The research is funded by the Ministry of Rural and Regional Development (KKDW) Special thanks to the consultants from Universiti Poly-Tech Malaysia (UPTM) Kuala Lumpur and officers from various KKDW agencies such as Farah Fatin Alysa Fauzi, Ms Zulfarihah Ghazani, and Ms Aziyani Azizan for providing input, ideas, data and analysis for this manuscript.
+The research is funded by the Ministry of Rural and Regional Development (MRRD).
+Special thanks to the consultants from Universiti Poly-Tech Malaysia (UPTM) in Kuala Lumpur and officers from various MRRD agencies, including Farah Fatin Alysa Fauzi, Zulfarihah Ghazani and Aziyani Azizan, for providing input, ideas, data and analysis for this manuscript.
 Thank you is extended to Mrs. Asmah Yusof for her assistance in providing information for this study.